Saarland: Interwar history

-In 1920 the Saargebiet was occupied by Britain and France under the provisions of the Treaty of Versailles.
+In 1921, the Saargebiet was occupied by Britain and France under the provisions of the Treaty of Versailles.
 The occupied area included portions of the Prussian Rhine Province and the Bavarian Rhenish Palatinate.
 In practice the region was administered by France.
-In 1920 this was formalized by a 15-year League of Nations mandate.
+In 1920, this was formalized by a 15-year mandate by the League of Nations.

-In 1933, a considerable number of communists and other political opponents of National Socialism fled to the Saar, as it was the only part of Germany that remained outside national administration following the First World War.
+In 1933, a considerable number of communists and other political opponents of Nazism fled to the Saar, as it was the only part of Germany that remained outside national administration following the First World War.
 As a result, anti-Nazi groups agitated for the Saarland to remain under French administration.
 However, with most of the population being ethnically German, such views were considered suspect or even treasonous, and therefore found little support.

-When the original 15-year term was over, a plebiscite was held in the territory on 13 January 1935: 90.8% of those voting favoured rejoining Germany.
+When the original 15-year term was over, a plebiscite was held in the territory on 13 January 1935 in which 90.8 percent of those voting favoured rejoining Germany.

 Nazi period

 Following the referendum Josef Bürckel was appointed on 1 March 1935 as the German Reich's commissioner for reintegration (Reichskommissar für die Rückgliederung des Saarlandes).
-When the reincorporation was considered accomplished, his title was changed (after 17 June 1936) to Reichskommissar für das Saarland (Reich Commissioner for the Saarland).
+Once the reincorporation was accomplished, on 17 June 1936 his title was changed to Reichskommissar für das Saarland (Reich Commissioner for the Saarland).
 In September 1939, in response to the German invasion of Poland, French forces invaded the Saarland in a half-hearted offensive, occupying some villages and meeting little resistance, before withdrawing.
-A further change was made after 8 April 1940 to Reichskommissar für die Saarpfalz (Reich Commissioner for the Saar Palatinate); finally, after 11 March 1941, Bürckel was made Reichsstatthalter in der Westmark (Reich Governor of the Western Borderland).
+After 8 April 1940 Bürckel's title was changed again to Reichskommissar für die Saarpfalz (Reich Commissioner for the Saar Palatinate); finally, after 11 March 1941, Bürckel was made Reichsstatthalter in der Westmark (Reich Governor of the Western Borderland).
 He died on 28 September 1944 and was succeeded by Willi Stöhr, who remained in office until the region fell to advancing American forces in March 1945.